Maheshbabupoka241710/KNN_Tutorial/README.md

 # KNN Wine Quality Classification – Tutorial

-A student-friendly machine learning tutorial using the K-Nearest Neighbours (KNN) algorithm to classify wine quality (low / medium / high) from the WineQT dataset.
+A machine learning tutorial using the K-Nearest Neighbours (KNN) algorithm to classify wine quality (low / medium / high) from the WineQT dataset.

 ---